Lower Poudre Canyon Tool Library is Now Open

 tysonpowell875@gmail.com

-You will need to sign a liability release form and agree to read the manual on the equipment you are checking out.
+You must sign a liability release form and agree to read the manual on the equipment you are checking out.

 Tools are stored in the garage on the Fonken property (the old cave).

-Funding for the tools was provided by the Cache la Poudre Fire and Emergency Group, and this program is coordinated by the Poudre Canyon Fire Protection District (PCFPD).
+The Cache la Poudre Fire and Emergency Group provided funding for the tools, and the Poudre Canyon Fire Protection District (PCFPD) coordinates this program.

 Other Programs You Should Know About: